bartr/dotfiles/README.md

   - You can keep the files updated using git pull
   - You can update your `dotfiles` in `Codespace` and git push
   - You can reference the files in other startup scripts like `.bashrc`
+- `install.sh` adds `$HOME/dotfiles/bin` to the path
+  - a great place to keep scripts / utils that you use all the time

 ### Customizing your dotfiles

 - Edit install.sh to install / customize any apps
-  - recommend not including apt upgrade in `install.sh`
+  - recommend not including `apt upgrade` in `install.sh`
 - Edit my_bashrc with your preferences
   - install.sh adds a `source my_bashrc` to `$HOME/.bashrc`
-  - since this is the last line in `.bashrc` commands will override defaults
+  - since this is the last line in `.bashrc` commands will override previous values
 - Add additional files to your dotfiles repo
   - You can add a `bin` folder and add to the path
   - You can add a `home` folder and have `install.sh` copy to $HOME